Return Home | Table of Contents | FAQ's | Become a Member | ETF's | Current Report Card | Member Updates | Login

 - MBS (Management by Stupidity).
 Many companies are led by incompetent management teams.
 Over half of mutual funds fail.
 A successful company can be ruined rapidly with management stupidity.
 Fortune500 membership life cycles are getting shorter.
 That is because of the high influx of dilettante managers who are employed during the cycle of successful enjoyment, as opposed to those who build from scratch.
 Excessive focus on academic credentialism and cronyism accelerate the demise of Fortune500 companies.

 - Indicant Models.
-1) The Quick-term Indicant tracks the market every day.
+1) The Short-term Indicant tracks the market every day.
 If you want hourly or real time tracking, go elsewhere.
 We want our members to also have a life and not lose money.
-2) The Short-term Indicant also tracks the market daily, but signals bull or bear with much less frequency.
+2) The Short-term Indicant consists of two models; the Near-term and Quick-term, which are described in the same charting data and report card performance updates.
+The near-term cycle reacts more swiftly to changing stock market conditions.
 Click here to see Indicant historical performance.
 3) The Mid-term Indicant is a weekly update for stocks, funds, and markets.
-4) The Long-term Indicant is updated monthly.
+4) The Long-term Indicant is updated monthly to quarterly depending on conditions..

 - Option Stalking.
 Most day traders and other investing radicals lose money.
 That is because they chase a moving target.
 A shot-gun could work for them, but unfortunately, the target requires a bullet and most cannot hit the target.
 Stalking an option is analogized to successful carnivores in the wild.
 They stalk first and then pounce.
 See the Quick-term Indicant guide for more details on options opportunities and click here for options stalking.